Sexually transmitted infections (STIs)

 Gonorrhoea is a sexually transmitted infection caused by bacteria called Neisseria gonorrhoeae.
 It is the second most common bacterial sexually transmitted infection in the UK.

 Gonorrhoea is easily treated.
-However, if left untreated in women, gonorrhoea can spread to other reproductive organs (the womb and the fallopian tubes), causing long-term pain, blocked tubes, infertility and ectopic pregnancy (this is when a pregnancy develops in the fallopian tube rather than in the womb).
+However, if left untreated in women, gonorrhoea can spread to other reproductive organs (the womb and the fallopian tubes).
+This could go on to cause long-term pain, blocked tubes, infertility and ectopic pregnancy (this is when a pregnancy develops in the fallopian tube rather than in the womb).
 If untreated in men, gonorrhoea can cause a painful infection in the testicles and prostate gland.

 How do I catch it?